rng-guy/NFSMWBartender/README.txt

    because the feature set fulfils their intended purposes with much greater customisation:
    "cops", "HeliFuelTime", "TimeBetweenHeliActive", and "SearchModeHeliSpawnChance".

- • All helicopter vehicles you specify ("BartenderSettings\Advanced\Helicopter.ini") must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries.
+ • All vehicles you specify to replace the helicopter ("BartenderSettings\Advanced\Helicopter.ini") must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries.

  • Rarely, cops that are not in "Roadblock" spawn tables ("BartenderSettings\Advanced\Cars.ini") might still show up in roadblocks.
 This is a vanilla bug; it usually happens when the game